yardenshoham/nalgeon.github.io/content/posts/2023/interactive-sql-examples/index.md

 tags = ["data", "sqlite"]
 +++

 Reading about SQL is fun, but trying out live examples is even better!
-With Sqlime JavaScript widgets, you can turn static SQL code in your articles into interactive examples.
+So I created JavaScript widgets that turn static SQL code in your articles into interactive examples.

-> **Note**.
-[Sqlime](https://sqlime.org/) is an online SQL playground.
-Thanks to the SQLite JavaScript engine, it doesn't need a server and works completely in the browser.
->
-> Widgets are an independent part of the Sqlime project — they have zero dependencies on the Sqlime itself.

 Here is a working example.
 Give it a try: